-Himeji Castle (aka Himeji-jo) is the biggest Samurai castle in Japan, and arguably one of the coolest and most photogenic places in the entire country.
+Himeji Castle (also known as Himeji-jo) is the biggest medieval Samurai castle in Japan, and arguably one of the coolest and most photogenic places in the entire country.

 History Of Himeji Castle